shivamwayal37/ContractGuardAI/README.md

 - 🧪 Test coverage

 ---

-## 📄 License

-MIT License - See LICENSE file for details

----

 ## ⚠️ Disclaimer

 **Important**: This tool provides informational analysis only and does NOT constitute legal advice.
 For binding legal guidance, please consult with a qualified attorney.
 ContractGuard AI is designed to help you identify potential concerns, but cannot replace professional legal review for important contracts.